-Sunderland City Council's internal audit team recently carried out an audit of corporate legality arrangements, with the objective of providing assurance that the Authority has arrangements in place to ensure it remains within the law as it carries out its business, paying due regard to relevant legislation, statutory requirements and case law.
+Sunderland City Council recently carried out an audit of corporate legality arrangements, with the objective of providing assurance that the Authority has arrangements in place to ensure it remains within the law as it carries out its business, paying due regard to relevant legislation, statutory requirements and case law.
 There were no issues or concerns raised and the audit gave full assurance regarding the Authority's arrangements to ensure legality.
 The audit concluded that the controls evaluated were well designed, appropriate in scope and applied consistently and effectively.

-4) Are you aware of any actual or potential litigation or claims that would affect the financial statements?
+3) Are you aware of any actual or potential litigation or claims that would affect the financial statements?
 If so, please provide details.

-On behalf of the Governance Committee I declare that I have no knowledge of and have not been notified of any non-compliance with laws and regulations that could impact on the 2013/2014 financial statements
+On behalf of Management I declare that I have no knowledge of, and the authority is not on notice of any non-compliance, with laws and regulations that could impact on the 2013/2014 financial statements.
+All contingent liabilities are discussed and identified and or updated and reviewed annually and in order to reflect the known position as at the balance sheet date.